VintageWizard/booterizer/README.md

 I am not sure what range of IRIX versions this will work with or what SGI machines are compatible.
 Personal testing and user reports show the following (at minimum) should be compatible:

 * Target Hardware
-	* SGI O2
+	* SGI Indy
 	* SGI Indigo
 	* SGI Indigo2
-	* SGI Octane

 * Operating Systems
-	* IRIX 6.5.22
-	* IRIX 6.5.30
+	* IRIX 5.3

-I suspect that most other hardware and OS versions released in those timeframes will also work (e.g. O2, server variants, etc.) SGI obviously kept the netboot/install process pretty consistent so I'd expect it to work on probably any MIPS-based SGI system.
+I suspect that most other hardware released in those timeframes will also work (e.g. O2, server variants, etc.) SGI obviously kept the netboot/install process pretty consistent so I'd expect it to work on probably any MIPS-based SGI system.

 Some changes will definitely be needed to support other hypervisors, but booterizer should work with VirtualBox on other systems as long as the `bridgenic` parameter is updated correctly.

 # Setup
-By default, this vagrant VM will fetch proper irix installation packages from ftp.irisware.net (or another mirror).
+By default, this vagrant VM will fetch proper irix installation packages from the mirror specified in settings.yml.

 ## Settings
 These settings are found in `settings.yml`.
 Edit them to suit your environment.